YingCGooi/coin_exchange/README.md

 A mock digital currency exchange platform which allows users to buy and sell Bitcoin and Ethereum.

 ### Installation
 Clone or download this git repository.
 Open the repository as the current working directory within the terminal.
-Then execute:
+Then execute the following line to install dependencies:

 ```
 bundle install
 ```

-to install dependencies.
+### Usage
 To run the server locally, execute:

 ```
 bundle exec ruby cx.rb
 ```

-Then, open up a web browser and request `localhost:4567` in the URL address bar.
+Once Sinatra is running in the background, open up a web browser and request `localhost:4567` in the URL address bar to begin.

 ### API Utilization
 Third-party APIs are used to include real-time BTC and ETH prices into the application and to display a 30-day BTC chart.